Twonki/twonki.github.io/_posts/2020-05-22-haskell-microservice.md

 to start it regularly we need to use docker-stack (the options for `deploy` are not available in compose).

 To start it in a regular fashion, including restarting it, the ugly way is to add a cronjob to our image.
-But we can use functions of docker-stack or maybe kubernetes.
+But we can use functions of docker-stack or maybe kubernetes (should look similar).

 For docker, we add:

 ```
     deploy: